Special Operations Executive (SOE) Codes

 Eucalyptus, FR, 1944: derived from Union liaison mission Vercors.

 Euphronius, BE, May 1944: FN Arlette sabotage instruction to Nelly in field region Bierene.

-Evansville, AU, Feb 7, 1945: support to movement in Graz, arrangement for agents in Italy believed killed and underground organisation crushed.
+Evansville, AU, Feb 7, 1945: support to the movement in Graz, arrangement for agents in Italy believed killed and underground organization crushed.

 Ferret, BE, 1942: plan to evacuate seven agents from Belgium including Arboretum, presumed captured by Germans.

 Ferret, IT, Jun 1944: land three A force agents north of Bonassola (Ligurian Coast) attempt a meeting with an existing ferret party.

 Ferrula, IT, 1944/1945: Val d’Aosta political and military liaison mission.

 Flaminus, BE, Oct 1943: FN Jacqueline, arrested mid-1944.

 Flap/Fin, IT, 1945: political-military liaison mission to southern Piedmont dispatched Aug 1944 also appears to be known as Temple mission.